Autocode Setup | Node | Web | Python (alpha) | Ruby (alpha)

 :: Lists all logs for the service $ lib logs username.servicename :: Lists main service endpoint logs for "dev" environment $ lib logs username.servicename[@dev] :: Lists service endpoint named "test" logs for "dev" environment $ lib logs username.servicename[@dev].test :: Lists all logs for "dev" environment $ lib logs username.servicename[@dev]* $ lib logs username.servicename[@dev].*

-The default log type is stdout
+The default log type is stdout, though you can specify stderr with

-lib logs username.servicename -t stderr
+lib logs username.servicename -t stderr.

-Limit the number of lines to show with the -l
+Limit the number of lines to show with the -l argument (or --lines).

 Autocode comes packed with a bunch of other goodies - as we roll out updates to